Legacy Building Fellowships

 Mizzou graduate fellowships are administered by the Graduate School.

 If you have questions about your Fellowship Disbursement, please read the Frequently Asked Questions document.
 Contact Graduate School Staff (Ms. Karen Gruen or Dr. Enid Schatz) if you have further questions.

 Legacy Building Fellowships (previously known as fellowships in the Spring Competition) are awarded on a competitive basis in recognition of a student’s demonstrated scholarship, scholastic and creative promise, and/ or financial need.

 Departments/programs may nominate new graduate students for merit-based LBF funding.
 To be eligible for consideration, students must be newly admitted to a graduate program.
 To remain eligible for renewed funding in subsequent years, students must be enrolled in graduate academic course work full-time and be making good progress in their program.
 Typically, students with fellowships also hold graduate assistantships in their academic home.

 Departments/programs provide fellowship students with a graduate assistantship during the fellowship period.
 The fellowship stipend does not replace the financial responsibility of the department/program in covering the costs of at least the minimum university stipend for the level of assistantship and the tuition waiver, typically at the .50 FTE.
 In rare cases, a qualifying scholarship or fellowship may be provided by the department/program instead of a graduate assistantship.

-For MU faculty and staff, please review the Graduate Fellowship Guidelines to learn more about the competition and nomination process.
-Nominations for 2023-2024 are due February 8, 2023.
+For MU faculty and staff, please click here to learn more about the competition and nomination process.

 Note: Students cannot apply for these fellowships; departments/programs are responsible for submitting nominations to be considered in the fellowship competition.